-6. Slide the waste tank back into its original position via the access door.

-NOTE: Never use force if you are having trouble getting the tank back into place easily.
-This may cause serious damage.

-- 7. Make sure that the waste tank is secured with the safety catch.
+- 6. Slide the waste tank back into its original position via the access door. - NOTE: Never use force if you are having trouble getting the tank back into place easily.
+This may cause serious damage. - Make sure that the waste tank is secured with the safety catch.
 Shut the access door and lock it. - 8.
 Turn the toilet bowl to the desired position. - 9.
 Run some water into the bowl by pressing the flush button once.
 The toilet may be used with the blade open or closed.
 To open the valve, pull the valve handle under the toilet bowl towards you.
 The toilet is now ready for use. - NOTE: If the water pressure from the pump is too high, it can result in a powerful flush that spills over the top of the toilet bowl.
 In this case use the pressure reducer supplied (packed with the toilet instructions).
-This pressure reducer must be inserted into the water hose at the point where the toilet is connected to the central water system.
+This pressure reducer must be inserted into the water hose at the point where the toilet is connected to the central water system. - 10.
+After use, open the valve blade (if it is still closed) and flush the toilet by pressing the flush button.
+Close the valve blade after flushing. - NOTE: Do not leave water in the bowl if the toilet is not being used.
+This does not help to reduce unpleasant smells and only leads to flooding.